Blue Square's Business Model

 Q: Can I send money with Venmo?

 A: Yup!
-PayPal is our preferred method of payment.
-For our business, we've found it to be secure, fast and convenient.
-Signing up for a PayPal account is free (www.PayPal.com).
-If you prefer to use another method, we're happy to make arrangements that best fit your preferences.
-If finances are an issues, we can easily work out another payment plan that better fits your budget.
-As stated above, our business model is to build a long-term relationship, so we're as flexible as our clients need us to be.
+PayPal and Venmo are my preferred methods of payment.
+I've found both to be secure, fast, and convenient.
+If finances are an issues, we can easily work out a payment plan that works for you.
+As stated above, my business model is to build a long-term relationship, so I'm as flexible as my clients need me to be.

 Any more questions?
 Please contact me: